alexreisner/geocoder/README.md

 The reason for this is that we don't want ambiguity when doing distance calculations.
 We need a single, authoritative source for coordinates!

-It is then possible to call both forward and reverse geocoding sequentially.
+Once both forward and reverse geocoding has been applied, it is possible to call them sequentially.

 For example: